-- (d) In addition to the paper originals and one paper copy, the parties shall also submit documents and pleadings in electronic format, as directed by the executive officer.
-However, the filing date shall be the date the paper original is filed in the office of the commission.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$91-2) - §15-15-39 Verification. (a) Petitions, amendments thereto, and other pleadings which initiate a proceeding, and amendments thereto shall be verified by at least one of the persons or officers or other authorized signatory of the party filing the same. - (b) If the party filing the pleading is a corporation, association, partnership, or other legal entity, the pleading may be verified by an officer or partner thereof or other authorized person.
-Evidence of such authorization shall be provided. - (c) The attorney for a party may sign and verify a pleading if the party is absent, or for some cause unable to sign and verify the pleading.
-[Eff 10/27/86; comp 8/16/97; comp 5/8/00; am and comp (Auth: HRS §§205-1, 205-7) (Imp: HRS §91-2) - \$15-15-40 Copies.
-Unless otherwise required by this subchapter or the commission, all parties shall file with the commission a paper original, one paper copy and one electronic copy of each pleading or amendment thereof.
+(d) In addition to the paper originals, the parties shall also submit documents and pleadings in electronic format, as directed by the Executive Officer.
+However, the filing date shall be the date the paper original is filed in the office of the commission."
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §91-2)

+- "§15-15-39 Verification. (a) Petitions, amendments thereto, and other pleadings which initiate a proceeding, and amendments thereto shall be verified by at least one of the persons or officers or other authorized signatory of the party filing the same. - (b) If the party filing the pleading is a corporation, [ex] association, partnership, limited liability entity or other entity, the pleading may be verified by an officer or partner thereof or other authorized person.
+Evidence of such authorization shall be provided. - (c) The attorney for a party may sign and verify a pleading if the party is absent, or for some cause unable to sign and verify the pleading."
+[Eff 10/27/86; comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §91-2) - "§15-15-40 Copies.
+Unless otherwise required by this subchapter or the commission, all parties shall file with the commission an original, [and fifteen copies] one paper copy and one electronic copy of each pleading or amendment thereof.
 Additional copies shall be promptly provided if the chairperson or the executive officer so requests.
-The commission, by order, may modify the number or format of copies required under this section.
-[Eff 10/27/86; comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] - \$15-15-41 Defective or nonconforming documents.

-(a) The mere fact that a document has been filed or been deemed a proper filing by the executive officer pursuant to section 15-15-50 (d) and (e) shall not be deemed a waiver of any failure to comply with this subchapter.
+The Commission, by order, may modify the number or format of copies required under this section."
+[Eff 10/27/86; comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §91-2) - "§15-15-41 Defective [filings] or nonconforming documents. (a) The mere fact that[of filing] a document has been filed or been deemed a proper filing by the Executive Officer pursuant to section 15-15-50 (d) and (e) shall not [waive] be deemed a waiver of any failure to comply with this subchapter.
 Except as provided in subsection (b), if a document filed in a proceeding governed by this chapter is defective, not in substantial conformity with the applicable rules of the commission, or is otherwise insufficient, the commission may on its own motion or on the motion of any party, strike or dismiss such document or require its amendment.
 If amended, the document shall be effective as of the date the amended or corrected document is deemed a proper filing by the executive officer.